3.12.2.4

 Why everyday objects do not show wave behaviour

-Students sometimes say "increasing the voltage increases the wavelength."
-It is the opposite.
-Higher voltage means higher speed, higher momentum, and therefore a shorter wavelength ($\lambda = h/p$).
-The diffraction rings get smaller, not larger.
+Right: Higher accelerating voltage gives higher speed, higher momentum, and therefore a shorter wavelength via $\lambda = h/p$.
+In an electron-diffraction experiment, the diffraction rings get smaller, not larger.

 Turning Points in Physics Overview